TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Index.rst

 The :ref:`link browser <linkbrowser-api>` is the modal in which users can configure links in both the :ref:`rte` and the :ref:`FormEngine`.
-The link browser offers tabs for the different types of links like email, page, external, file, news record and possibly more.
+The link browser offers tabs for the different types of links like page, external, file, email, phone record and possibly more.
 Each tab of the link browser has an associated :ref:`backend link handler <linkhandler>` that renders the tab and handles editing links.
 The link browser can be extended by